jpaljakka/HackTheBox30/Day2/day[1].md

 # Day 2: Exploring Web Requests and HTTP Fundamentals

 Today's focus is a deep dive into the technicalities of web requests and HTTP, essential tools in the toolkit of cyber security professional.
-First courses are very simple and if you have any history of software development or any background related to IT, you'll find them easy
+First courses are very simple if you have any history of software development or any background related to IT, you'll find them easy.
-For me, i had already experience in field of software development.
-But cURL is not something i use daily, however the headers, response codes and request methods are familiar for me so this was mostly about getting hang of cURL commands
+I have already experience in field of software development, But cURL is not something i use daily, however the headers, response codes and request methods are familiar for me so this was mostly about getting known of cURL

 ## Achievements of the Day: